Cruncher is the pseudonym of an actuary working in London with experience in insurance, pensions and investments.

-Like ordinary shares, preference shareholders only get paid once all creditors (like employees owed wages, bond holders owed coupon payments and banks owed overdrafts) have been paid.
+Like ordinary shares, preference shareholders only get paid once all creditors (like employees owed wages, bondholders owed coupon payments and banks owed overdrafts) have been paid.

-However like bondholders preference shareholders get paid before ordinary shareholders.
+However, like bondholders, preference shareholders get paid before ordinary shareholders.
 So the credit risk is higher than on a corporate bond from the same company but less than the credit risk on that company's ordinary equity stock.

 The dividends are fixed—which is similar to a corporate bond.
 But (especially for non-cumulative preference shares) non-payment of dividends is not like defaulting on a corporate bond—there may still be future payments if the company returns to profit.
 But defaulting on a corporate bond may cause the company to be restructured or broken up.

-The Advantages of Investing in Preference Shares
+Three Advantages of Investing in Preference Shares

-Because preference shares don't benefit from growth in dividends and capital value more of the return has to be paid out in dividends from the beginning.
-That makes preference shares a better option than ordinary shares for investors who plan to take the income, for example to live in on retirement.
+Because preference shares don't benefit from growth in dividends and capital value, more of the return has to be paid out in dividends from the beginning.
+That makes preference shares a better option than ordinary shares for investors who plan to take the income, for example, to live in on retirement.
 (See here for the difference between capital gains and income—the two ways you get a return on your investments.)

 Although you rank behind bondholders and other creditors in the payout order, preference share dividends have to be paid before ordinary dividends can be paid—so you are ahead of ordinary shareholders.

-Disadvantages of Investing in Preference Shares
+Four Disadvantages of Investing in Preference Shares

 The trade-off for a higher yield than on the company's bonds is that the bondholders will get paid first if the company runs out of money.

-If the dividends on the preference shares are fixed in monetary terms (in other words with no inflation adjustment) then higher than expected inflation will reduce the real value of the dividends paid.
+If the dividends on the preference shares are fixed in monetary terms (in other words, with no inflation adjustment), then higher than expected inflation will reduce the real value of the dividends paid.

-Also if inflation expectations change then the capital value of the preference shares might fall as investors require a higher return (ie a cheaper price) in order to buy them off you.
+Also, if inflation expectations change then the capital value of the preference shares might fall as investors require a higher return (i.e., a cheaper price) in order to buy them off you.

 Preference shares can be a valuable addition to an investment portfolio, particularly for an investor who wants a high income.
-But like all investments you need to make sure that this choice fits your needs and that you are willing and able to accept the risks that come with any investment.
+But like all investments, you need to make sure that this choice fits your needs and that you are willing and able to accept the risks that come with any investment.